Vytez/Checklistable/docs/checklists/tales_of_vesperia/artes.md

 - Earth: Crucible + Athenor
 - Water: Dispersion + Great Deluge

-Mystic Artes are a further tier of artes usable in over limit, and are granted automatically late in the story.
+Mystic Artes are a further tier of artes usable in over limit, and are granted by the "Special" skill, available in the second half of the game.
 Each character again has one Mystic Arte.

 ## Yuri
 ### Source: Level